openappsec/attachment/CONTRIBUTING.md

 ## Open Source documentation issues

 For reporting or suggesting a change, of any issue detected in the documentation files of our open source repositories, please use the same guidelines as bug reports/fixes.

+# Final Thanks
+We value all users that use our open source files.
+We value all efforts to read, suggest changes and/or contribute to our open source files.
+Thank you for it.

+The open-appsec Team